talbotp/normalized-cuts/README.md

 # normalized-cuts

+## Rework
+This is being reworked [here][https://github.com/talbotp/normcuts], to try and get better memory management, so it can be ran on larger images.

 Here is a java implementation of the Normalized Cuts image segmentation algorithm as proposed in this [paper](https://people.eecs.berkeley.edu/~malik/papers/SM-ncut.pdf) by Jianbo Shi and Jitendra Malik.
 This is a recursive spatial clustering algorithm, which takes influence from spectral clustering.

 ## Structure